MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-workspaces-tenant-level-planning.md

 - **Fabric administrators:** The administrators who are responsible for overseeing Fabric in the organization.
 - **Center of Excellence, IT, and BI team:** The teams that are also responsible for overseeing analytics and supporting self-service users throughout the organization.

-Secondarily, this article may also be of interest to self-service creators who need to create, publish, and manage content in workspaces.
+Secondarily, this article might also be of interest to self-service creators who need to create, publish, and manage content in workspaces.

 Because workspaces can be used in different ways, most tactical decisions will be made at the workspace level (described in the [next article](powerbi-implementation-planning-workspaces-workspace-level-planning.md)).
 However, there are some strategic planning decisions to make at the tenant level, too.